JavidChaji/FUM-Simurgh/README.md

   npm install npm@latest -g
   ```

-### Installation
 1. You must have node version 14

-  * Check the Node version and make sure it's 14
+  - Check the Node version and make sure it's 14
     ```sh
     node -v
     ```

-  * If your node version was not 14
+  - If your node version was not 14
     ```sh
     sudo n 14.0.0
     ```
 2. you must have meteor

-  * install meteor
+  - install meteor
     ```sh
     npm install -g meteor
     ```

-  * If having problem with installing
+  - If having problem with installing
     ```sh
     sudo npm install -g meteor --unsafe-perm
     ```

 ---

+### Installation